 Like Heinrich and the '490 patent, Balasubramanian is directed to conserving power by reducing the number of transitions from a low power mode to an active mode.
 Balasubramanian explains that a "transceiver" must transition from a "suspend" (low power) state to an "active" state to allow the transceiver to transmit its buffered data to the network interface.
 According to Balasubramanian, reducing the number of times the transceiver transitions from a suspend state into an active state reduces power consumption.
-Ex-1105, 5:55-61 ("Here, power may be conserved by not transitioning the transceiver 110 from the suspended state to the active state every time a packet has been generated for transmission. . . .

-Accordingly, power savings may be achieved by rescheduling the packet traffic into groups of traffic." (emphasis added)).
+Ex-1205, 5:55-61 ("Here, power may be conserved by not transitioning the transceiver 110 from the suspended state to the active state every time a packet has been generated for transmission Accordingly, power savings may be achieved by rescheduling the packet traffic into groups of traffic.").

 In order to reduce the number of power state transitions, Balasubramanian uses the same technique as the '490 patent-buffering data intended for another processor during periods when the communication bus or other processor is inactive, and then later transmitting the buffered data from both processors during the same active state.
-Id., 5:66-6:4 ("[T]he user equipment 102 may include a packet queuer component 122 that facilitates queuing and temporarily storing the packets....
-When the transceiver 110 is transitioned to an active state, the queued packets may be provided to the transceiver 110 for transmission to the network 106 (via interface 112)." (emphasis added)); id., 6:65-67 ("Advantageously, the queued packets may be grouped for transmission such that all of the packets are transmitted during a single wake state of the transceiver 110." (emphasis added)).
+Id., 5:65-6:4 ("[T]he user equipment 102 may include a packet queued component 122 that facilitates queuing and temporarily storing the packets....
+When the transceiver 110 is transitioned to an active state, the queued packets may be provided to the transceiver 110 for transmission to the network 106 (via interface 112)."); id., 6:65-67 ("Advantageously, the queued packets may be grouped for transmission such that all of the packets are transmitted during a single wake state of the transceiver 110.").

 In addition to the "trigger" mechanism described above, Balasubramanian also uses a timer to determine when to transmit packets from the transceiver 110 to the network interface 112 (similar to Heinrich and the '490 patent).
-Ex-1105, 9:33-35 (describing a "timer/counter 426 to determine when to make the packets in the packet queue 422 available. . . ." (emphasis added)); 6:48-49 ("[T]he packets may be queued for configurable amount of time."); 6:55-60 ("[O]nce the configurable amount of time has elapsed or the configurable number of packets have been queued, the transceiver 110 transitions to an active (e.g., wake) state. . . . and establish[es] communications with the network interface 112." (emphasis added)); 9:7-9 ("[P]ackets may be queued for a configurable amount [of] time").
+Id., 9:33-34 (describing a "timer/counter 426 to determine when to make the packets in the packet queue 422 available. . . . "); id., 6:48-49 ("[T]he packets may be queued for configurable amount of time."); id., 6:55-60 ("[O]nce the configurable amount of time has elapsed or the configurable number of packets have been queued, the transceiver 110 transitions to an active (e.g., wake) state..., and establish communications with the network interface 112."); id., 9:7-9 ("[P]ackets may be queued for a configurable amount of time").